Planning Your Trip to Australia

 A more classic itinerary allows you to enjoy a mixture of active touring and laid-back activities.
 In Melbourne, scope out the bar and live music scene at night and take a day to drive along the scenic Great Ocean Road, which is accented with unique limestone formations.
 In Sydney, head out on a fun pub tour, balanced with a day visit to the famed Blue Mountains.
 Once in Cairns, take time to learn about the Aboriginal culture and board a boat tour along the most famous reef system on Earth.

 A trip to the West Coral Coast offers a much different type of escape—to the islands.
 Snorkel with whale sharks along the Ningaloo Reef and tour the gorges around Cape Range National Park.
-In Perth, head out on a walking tour of the city sights, and ferry to Rottnest Island to explore the beaches.
+In Perth, head out on a walking tour of the city sights and ferry to Rottnest Island to explore the beaches.
 Free time back in Perth calls for visits to viewpoints, the Botanic Garden, and the local art gallery.

 Or, for an all-ages option, embark on a seven-day family-friendly getaway to Brisbane and the Gold Coast.
-Brisbane offers impeccable views, a day trip to the active Lone Pine Koala Sanctuary and the Australia Zoo.
+Brisbane offers impeccable views, a day trip to the active Lone Pine Koala Sanctuary, and the Australia Zoo.
 In Gold Coast, take the Aquaduck tour of the town, catch some waves, chill by the beach, and spot humpback whales at a national park stop.
 Adventurers can climb the tallest building in the city and hit up the many theme parks Gold Coast is known for.

-Check out more 7-day itineraries.
+Check out more one-week itineraries.

 Australia in 10 Days

 Add one more stop to the roster with a 10-day tour of Australia.
-Four areas provide an authentic sampler of major cities, the desert, the islands and more.
+Four areas provide an authentic sampler of major cities, the desert, the islands, and more.

 Consider a diverse vacation option that provides city, nature, and desert tours, along with free days to enjoy some downtime.
 Start off in Cairns to explore the outdoor sights and wildlife exhibits, along with the prestigious Great Barrier Reef.
-Then, head into the desert of Uluru to explore historic highlights and the incredible sunrise and sunset.
-In Sydney, visit popular stops like St. Mary’s Cathedral, Sydney Harbour Bridge, and the famed Sydney Opera House.
+Then, head into the desert of Uluru to explore historical highlights and the incredible sunrise and sunset.
+In Sydney, visit popular stops like St. Mary's Cathedral, Sydney Harbour Bridge, and the famed Sydney Opera House.
 Take a day trip to Hunter Valley to enjoy some wine tasting paired with artisan chocolates, too.

 On an outdoor-driven escape through Eastern Australia, enjoy central Sydney and more—this time, head to the Blue Mountains and Scenic World, which offers multiple transportation options to take in the valleys, canyons, and clifftops.
 Travel through Katoomba to mingle with native wildlife.
 Make a quick stop in Cairns and take in views from the Skyrail Rainforest Cableway and enjoy an entertaining dinner with local Aboriginals.
 Then, it’s off to the Gold Coast for a free day to go whale watching and theme park-hopping.
 While in Melbourne, embark on a trip to Phillip Island to see the penguins and seals and drive along Great Ocean Road to explore the unique rock stacks.

-Or, head out on a Western Australian trip that also caters to outdoor enthusiasts, but includes stops in the Coral Coast and Perth.
+Or, head out on a Western Australian trip that also caters to outdoor enthusiasts but includes stops in the Coral Coast and Perth.
 Snorkel with whale sharks in Exmouth and tour the gorges of Cape Range National Park.
 Head to Margaret River to walk the Cape to Cape Track among caves and sea cliffs, go wine tasting, and enjoy some free time.
-Fly to Perth to visit with the native animals and beaches, and stroll the local shops on popular streets.
+Fly to Perth to visit the native animals and beaches and stroll the local shops on popular streets.
 Make the trip to Kalbarri to view the gorgeous cliffs, and then take a boat to Rottnest Island to wind down the tour with some snorkeling and biking around the beach.